CHTC/chtc-website-source/hpc-overview.md

 on the shared file sytem are accessible on all nodes.
 Additionally, all nodes are tightly networked (56 Gbit/s Infiniband) so they can work together as a single \"supercomputer\", depending on the number of CPUs you specify.
+All execute and head nodes are running the Linux operating system CentOS version 7.

 Only execute nodes will be used for performing your computational work.
 The execute nodes are organized into several \"partitions\", including